 Early symptoms of cancers like mesothelioma are often mistaken for other, common health problems.
 Symptoms like a persistent cough or swollen belly are sometimes diagnosed as complications of poor health habits (like smoking cigarettes or unhealthy eating).

-To diagnose mesothelioma, doctors perform a biopsy on the suspected area, removing tissue to analyze under a microscope.
+To diagnose mesothelioma, doctors perform a biopsy on the suspected area in a medical facility, removing tissue to analyze under a microscope.
 Because biopsies are an invasive procedure, your doctor will conduct a series of tests before ordering a tissue biopsy.
 After a physical exam, your doctor may ask about your work history and the possibility of toxic exposure.
-If your doctor believes you may have developed an occupational disease as a result of working as an electrician, they will order specific diagnostic tests.
+If your doctor believes you may have developed an occupational disease as a result of working with electricians and asbestos exposure, they will order specific diagnostic tests.

 Once you have been diagnosed with mesothelioma or another asbestos-caused disease, you have a limited amount of time to file a legal claim for compensation and benefits.